sw00/sett.sh/content/posts/2018/08/critical-failure.md

 date: 2018-08-28T17:46:57+02:00
 draft: true
 markdown: mmark
+tags: ["failure", "software-dev"]

 ---

-The most critical failure that I've ever experienced on a project happened on the first week of 2014 and caused recurring outage that lasted a full four days.
+The most critical failure that I've ever experienced on a project happened on the first week of 2014 and caused a recurring outage that lasted a full four days.

 It was my very first large-scale, distributed production system with